Big Brands That Are Kickstarting the Metaverse

 There could be no more perfect match than The Walt Disney Company, a pioneer in the entertainment industry with its iconic theme parks and media properties.
 Disney is looking to stake its claim in the metaverse with its own Virtual World Simulator, a patent for an augmented reality experience that projects holograms and 3D images onto real objects without needing 3D headsets, goggles or smartphones.
 In this new immersive technology, Disney aims to create a virtual world for its consumers, allowing them to interact with fictional characters and go on otherwise impossible adventures.
 This type of mixed reality is the ultimate form of conversion potential.

-Are we ready for the metaverse?
+What’s next for the metaverse?

 The odds are that tech giants and big consumer brands will lead the way in the early stages of the metaverse, with smaller brands and shops kicking cans until the concept matures.